Breadcrumb

 • other sick member of the family, including a child over 14 years old.

-• the insured person’s own children or his/her spouse’s children,
+• the insured person’s own children or his or her spouse’s children,

 • adopted children,